manasi1031/Hogwarts-school/README.md

 ![Old Gallery view](https://github.com/manasi1031/Hogwarts-school/blob/master/assets/images/oldgalleryview.jpg)

-Unfortunately, I did not take an image of the old version of the Gallery page.
-However, it was images all spread around the page and not aligned.
+Unfortunately, I did not take an image of the initial version of the Gallery page so I have attached the last bug that I currently had.
+The initial page had images all spread around the page and not aligned.
 I then tried to use the Masonary style from the Love Running project, but that too did not work out for me.

 Finally, I referred to the W3schools gallery responsive section and used this as the basis of my code.
 I split the gallery into 3 sections until 1201px and post this I split the gallery into 2 for ipad and finally for mobile only 1 section.
 This was possible by using the div.gallery img width: 100% & height: 435px to begin with and then this fell into place with the further responsiveness.